XINEXPORT/chatgpt-ai-healthapp/docs/ABOUT.md

 ## Front-End
 - React was our chosen front-end framework because of the team's familiairity with Javascript.
 - We chose various CSS styling components, such as Sassy Stylesheets, Bootstrap, and MaterialUI to have an abundant resources of front-end library components, such as forms, buttons, and auto sizing text boxes.
-- We created a chat form for the user to complete to help CareBuddy provide customized responses based on the user's information.
+- We created a chat form for the user to help CareBuddy provide customized responses.

 ## Back-End
 - CareBuddy is designed using a View-Controller architecture to enable rapid development and simplicity.